What is Hispanic Heritage Month?

-Here are some resources from around the web to help plan you plan for Hispanic Heritage Month.
+Here are some resources to plan activities for Hispanic Heritage Month in Spanish class.

-If you do not want to spread it through the whole month, it could be a stand-alone lesson for a couple of days, perfect for a substitute.
-You could post the slideshow for students to go through and watch the videos at their own pace, having them rank the songs, color a map where their favorites are from or create their own music bracket playoff with a winner at the end.
-I found a lot of new artists and groups from the Spanish-speaking world while creating this that I hope you enjoy as much as I do!
+If you do not want to spread the HHM music slides throughout the whole month, it could be a stand-alone lesson for a couple of days, perfect for a substitute.
+You could post the slideshow on Google Classroom for students to go through and watch the videos at their own pace, having them rank the songs, color a map where their favorites are from, or create their own music bracket playoff with a winner at the end.
+I found a lot of new artists and groups from the Spanish-speaking world while creating this I hope you enjoy it as much as I do!

-**Update – If you teach younger students or at a more conservative school, check out YOUNG 1 song from each country instead!
+**Update – If you teach younger students or at a more conservative school, check out the new 2023 YOUNG 1 song from each country instead!

 By request, some teachers wanted to do more to introduce each country of the day.
 I created a slideshow that has the country, capital, nationality, two maps, and a travel video for all 22 Spanish-speaking places.
 You could combine this slideshow & your song of the day slideshow to really dig deeper into each place for Hispanic Heritage Month.
 Or if you want multiple options for each country, you could get the culture slides bundle.